Lung transplant process at Mayo Clinic

 - Blood tests, including blood and tissue type analysis

-- Imaging studies, including chest computerized tomography scan
+- Imaging tests, including chest CT scan

 - Cardiac catheterization